techss22/chat-space/README.md

 ### Association
-- belong_to :groups
+- belong_to :group
-- belong_to :users
+- belong_to :user

 # README